massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

    A few words on project folders:

     * `assembly` is where the code goes;
-    * `build` will be created during compilation and will contain the compiled smart contracts.
+    * `build` will be created during compilation and will contain compiled smart contracts.

 Create your first smart contract
 --------------------------------